Air Business Travel

 (e) Depending on the destination, the carriage of Pets may be subject to conditions, in particular age, weight and health checks, which the Passenger may obtain from the Carrier.

 (f) The Pet and its cage are not included in the Free Baggage Allowance; the Passenger must pay a surcharge, the conditions of which are available from the Carrier.

 (g) Guide dogs and their cages accompanying Passengers with Reduced Mobility will be carried free of charge, in addition to the Free Baggage Allowance, in accordance with the Carrier's regulations, which are available on request.

 (h) In the event of fraud or the absence or invalidity of the required documents or if the container intended for carrying the Pet does not comply with the provisions of Article 10.4.3, the Carrier shall not assume any liability for the injury, loss, delay, illness or death of animals carried, as a result of these failures, unless this is caused by the fault or negligence of the Carrier.
 Passengers travelling with animals who fail to comply with the applicable regulations must reimburse the fines, loss, compensation and all costs incurred due to such a situation.

-(i) Passengers can obtain all the relevant information regarding the carriage of Pets and, in particular, the surcharge specified in Article 10.4.1 (f) above from the Carrier and its Authorized Agents and on the SAGA Website.
+(i) Passengers can obtain all the relevant information regarding the carriage of Pets and, in particular, the surcharge specified in Article 10.4.1 (f) above from the Carrier and its Authorized Agents and on the ABC Website.

 10.4.2 Pets Travelling in the Cabin